cadegerdes/Next-Gen-Team-Project/README.md

 # - Next Generation -
-We are an online credit card business focused on the well-being of our customers.
+We are an online credit card software company focused on becoming accessible to developing countries in Africa.
+Through partnering with local banks, our goal is to provide online banking and access to credit cards to those in need.

 <img src="/images/Logo.png" width="100">